PaddlePaddle/PaddleCFD/examples/darcyflow/ppkan/README.md

 The hyperparameters of model arch and training porcess can be found in the ./conf/main.yaml file.
 The training curve is shown in the following figure:
 ![Training Curve](./docs/figures/training_curve.png)
 **Results**:
-The pressure field prediction MRE on the test set is 4.3 %.
+The pressure field prediction relative err on the test set is 4.3 %, MSE is 0.007.
 ![Pressure Field Test](./docs/figures/output.png)

 ## Code